dreamtools/dreamtools/README.rst

     conda install dreamtools

-If there is an issue, please visit the :ref:`installation` page (doc/source/installation.rst) where details about the installation scripts can be found.

-See `online documentation on RTD <http://dreamtools.rtd.org>`_ for details.
+If there is an issue or wish to install from source, please visit the `online documentation on RTD <http://dreamtools.readthedocs.org/en/latest/#installation>`_ for details.